Taylor Ward: Draft and minor leagues

-Major leagues

-2018–2020: Inconsistent playing time
+2018–2020: MLB debut, inconsistent playing time

 Ward was called up to the majors for the first time on August 14, 2018, and made his MLB debut that day against the San Diego Padres at Petco Park.
 In his first plate appearance, Ward hit an RBI double off Brett Kennedy.
 He finished his debut at 2-for-3 with an RBI and a walk.
 Ward hit his first major league home run on August 18, a solo shot off Eddie Butler.
-He finished his abrupt first season hitting .178 with six home runs and 15 RBIs in 40 games.
+He finished his brief first season in the majors hitting .178 with six home runs and 15 RBIs in 40 games.